chevcast/shotgun/API Documentation.md

 This method allows you to explicitly load a directory containing command modules by passing in a string path (relative to application root) to the directory.

-#### execute(cmdStr:string, context:object, options:object)
+#### execute(cmdStr:string, context:object, options:object, callback:function)

 This is the main method for an instance of the shotgun shell.

 **cmdStr** - The user's input. you don't have to do any extra parsing of this string before passing it in.
 Shotgun does all the parsing for you.

 **context** - is an object that maintains state across each call to `shell.execute()`.
 The first time you call execute you can pass nothing or an empty object literal `{}`.
-This method returns a CommandResponse object; from that response object you can access a context object created by shotgun.
-On subsequent calls to `shell.execute()` you will want to pass in the context object found in the command response.
+This method returns a CommandResult object; from that result object you can access a context object created by shotgun.
+On subsequent calls to `shell.execute()` you will want to pass in the context object found in the command result.
 Below is an example of executing a command that sets a context.
 In this case it asks the user for their username after typing login.
-The only way shotgun will know the next input passed in is the value for the username is if you also include the context it returns as part of the command response.
+The only way shotgun will know the next input passed in is the value for the username is if you also include the context it returns as part of the command result.

     var shell = new require('shotgun').Shell();
-    var cmdResponse = shell.execute('login');
+    shell.execute('login', function (result) {
-    cmdResponse = shell.execute('charlie', cmdResponse.context);
+        shell.execute('charlie', result.context);
+    });

 Hopefully you can see how this might be done in a loop where the user can continue supplying input.